The World is Watching

-CPDP2024 will serve as a platform to reflect on, discuss, and seek answers, to these questions and many more.
+CPDP.ai 2025 will serve as a platform to reflect on, discuss, and seek answers to these questions and many more.
+We hope to see you there and look forward to receiving your contribution!

 RELEVANT FIELDS AND TOPICS

-The CPDP Scientific Committee invites papers in the fields of law, social sciences, philosophy, and computer sciences (as well as other relevant fields).
-Multidisciplinary papers are especially welcome.
+The CPDP.ai Scientific Committee invites papers in the fields of law, social sciences, philosophy, computer science and many other fields.
+Multidisciplinary perspectives are especially welcome.

-Follow this link for more information about the topics presented at previous editions of CPDP.
+Follow this link to find out more about the topics of CPDP.ai 2025’s call for panels or this link for more information about the topics presented at previous editions of CPDP.

-In case of doubt regarding the suitability of a contribution for the conference, please contact Suzanne Nusselder.
+In case of doubt regarding the suitability of a contribution for the conference, please contact Manos Roussos.

 KEY DATES